 The English also had several cramming machines available in the 1890s.
 One was the Hearson Crammer.
 It had a food reservoir and attached to the bottom of the reservoir was “a small force pump actuated by a lever and a treadle worked by the foot of the operator.”
 Attached to this pump was a nozzle through which the food passed into the bird.
 There was also the Sussex cramming machine.
 However, it was said to be a “very cumbrous affair compared with the Hearson or [those] … used in France,” partly because it required two men to operate it.

-Unnecessary or not, one person visited several farmers and claimed that when it came to cramming although “the sensation seems at first displeasing [to the birds] … after a time we are told that the chickens get so used to it as actually to ‘look for’ the matutinal and vespertine gorging with something like eagerness.”
+Whether fattening fowl by cramming was unnecessary or not, one person visited several farmers and claimed that when it came to cramming although “the sensation seems at first displeasing [to the birds] … after a time we are told that the chickens get so used to it as actually to ‘look for’ the matutinal and vespertine gorging with something like eagerness.”
 Moreover, the same author pointed out that the result of cramming was worth it because it created the “most tempting [fowls] in … tenderness and succulence, and often of perfectly astounding size … hence the preferential price given in Leadenhall Market and at Smithfield is by no means paid without cause.”